Power

 • voltage compatibility checks

-Another thing that is important to know is that Power is not the equivalent of a power or ground symbol on a schematic.
 A Power object represents a physical set of pins, not an abstract concept of power or ground.

 Output Power

 An output Power object defines a source of electrical power within your design.
+If direction is omitted, it defaults to 'output'.

 import { Component, Power } from '@typecad/typecad';